There are times when the planets align and miraculous things happen. For me, that was last weekend.

 George Washington Carver was an educator and scientist who discovered multiple uses for peanuts and other crops, and he was born in a cabin on the land on which the monument sits.
 The center houses exhibits which detail Carver’s life, and the trail outside offers a glimpse of the world that Carver saw as a boy meandering through the thick woods and across the blooming prairie.

 After hiking the trail, we started back toward Joplin, my appetite growing bigger with every mile we passed.
-“How about grabbing dinner at The Eagle?”
+“How about grabbing dinner at Turtleheads?”
 I asked.

 “You know it’s one of my favorite restaurants,” Johanna said.
-“Do they still have the Bison Burger?”
+“I love their gumbo!”

-We lingered at The Eagle Drive-In, eating burgers and sipping margaritas until the sun dipped behind the horizon, completing a perfect day.
+We enjoyed our favorite seafood dishes and listened to live music on the patio until the sun dipped behind the horizon, completing a perfect day.

 But first, we needed to fuel up.
 I picked up Julie and we went to Club 1201 for brunch.
 I ordered my favorite dish, Eggs Benedict, and Julie tried the Artisan French Toast.
 We celebrated Float Trip Day by toasting our drink glasses which we customized at the Bloody Mary Bar.